-Florence city centre is not the easiest place to visit with kids.The city is absolutely stunning, but the kind of experiences it offers are kind of a hard sell to kids, especially very young ones.
+Florence city centre is not the easiest place to visit with kids.The city is stunning but the kind of cultural experiences it offers are a hard sell to kids, especially very young ones.

 This doesn’t mean that you should give up on the idea of visiting and take a walking tour of Florence city centre with kids: today, we did just that and saw that with a bit of lateral thinking we all had a great day.
 We wanted to see Florence’s main squares and we devised an itinerary that we hoped would keep us and the kids happy.